jaianthv/UGCT-2021---Doctoral-school/UGCT_python_course.md

 This is an important module, which people use of image processing.
 It is one of the important module in image processing and we will a lot of function from this module during the course.
 It is something you may want to study/read through yourself if you want to make use of this module to process your images.
 It have good a good documentation and this [link](https://learnopencv.com/) has many examples explaining almost all the functions available in the module.
 The OpenCV documentation can be found [here](https://docs.opencv.org/4.5.3/).

 #### porespy
+While Opencv can do most of the image processing, it is more suitable for 2D images.
+However, tomography images, working with 3D volume images is important as each pixels are interdependent.
+Neverthelss, for computational reasons one can still split the images into slices to carry out the analysis.
+In Porsepy one have the possibility anlyze the 3D image data in the volume form.
+The Porespy is mainly used to analyze the local thickness of the tomography images during this course.

 ## Data analysis